dscacav/dscacav/README.md

 #### Hi, I’m Cassiano. 👋<br>I am data enthusiastic from São Paulo, Brazil.</br>
-I currently work as Strategic Account Manager and Pre-Sales Director for LATAM at BioCatch - a leader in the use of behavioral data for fraud prevention.
+I currently work as Director of Pre-Sales for LATAM at BioCatch - a leader in the use of behavioral data for fraud prevention.
 In 2021, I finished my postgraduate degree in data science and in my free time I have dedicated myself to the study of statistics, EDA, Machine Learning and Deep Learning.

 #### ⚡️ A few quick facts